 Do speed limits infringe on my personal autonomy?
 Yes.

 Why is theft illegal?
 Because the state is supposed to help protect our personal property.

 Do laws against theft infringe on my personal autonomy?
 Yes.

 The primary purpose of law is to legislate our morality.
 We have laws to protect us because we are sinners who otherwise would hurt ourselves and other people.
 If there are no consequences for illegal behavior, then society falls into anarchy and eventually falls apart.
 Laws exist, in some fashion, to force us into morally acceptable behavior for the betterment of society.

 That Western law is heavily derived from biblical principles is irrefutable fact and something we should not apologize for.
 The Bible is the greatest book ever written – something the Founding Fathers (even the deists) acknowledged and espoused as they crafted our government.

-We are a nation founded on the principle that God gave us certain inalienable rights, and the government is in place to protect those rights.The current abortion legislation in our nation is the greatest moral breach, destruction of… Click To Tweet
+We are a nation founded on the principle that God gave us certain inalienable rights, and the government is in place to protect those rights.The current abortion legislation in our nation is the greatest moral breach, destruction of freedom, and genocidal holocaust; and it’s the worst example of social injustice in the history of our country.
+Click To Tweet

 I realize many people don’t agree that American law and government were formed on biblical principles.
 They are wrong.

 I realize many Americans think the slaughter of millions of preborn children and the destruction of their mothers is an empowering right and an expression of freedom.
 They are wrong.